 ALTER DATABASE AdventureWorks2012 SET TRUSTWORTHY ON;.

 To set this option, you must be a member of the sysadmin fixed server role.

 This property can be used to reduce certain threats that can exist as a result of attaching a database that contains one of the following objects:

-- Malicious modules that are defined to execute as high privileged users.
-For more information, see Extending Database Impersonation by Using EXECUTE AS.
+Malicious modules that are defined to execute as high privileged users.
+For more information, see EXECUTE AS Clause (Transact-SQL).

 Because a database that is attached to an instance of SQL Server cannot be immediately trusted, the database is not allowed to access resources beyond the scope of the database until the database is explicitly marked trustworthy.
 Also, modules that are designed to access resources outside the database, and assemblies with either the EXTERNAL_ACCESS and UNSAFE permission setting, have additional requirements in order to run successfully.